rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 If you return to the Almighty you will be built up; if you remove injustice far from your tents, ^2223

-if you lay gold in the dust, and gold of Ophir among the stones of the torrent-bed, ^2224
+if you lay gold in the dust, and gold of Ophir among the stones of the torrent bed, ^2224

 then the Almighty will be your gold and your precious silver. ^2225